unitymakesus/rtp/wp-content/plugins/quick-featured-images/README.txt

 == Changelog ==

+= 13.3.3 =
+* Added checkered background for transparent thumbnails
+* Tested successfully with WordPress 5.1

 = 13.3.2 =
-* Refactored 'Default Images' for more rebostness
+* Refactored 'Default Images' for more robustness
 * Updated translations
 * Tested successfully with WordPress 4.9.7
 * In PRO version: Added support of Facebook images, added Export/Import of rules on page 'Default Images'